CAS-eResearch/TAOImport/README.md

 ```

 You may need to prefix the command with `sudo` if you are installing
 system-wide on a Linux machine.
+Otherwise, use `python setup.py install --user`
+to install on a per user basis.

 ## Getting help. ##